This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The gorge is tucked away on the southwest slopes of Mount Dirfys near a village called Agios Athanasius some 100 kilometers away from Athens.

 The best time to visit Agali Gorge seems to be winter or early spring when the stream, running through the bottom of the gorge, fills with water.

 During our November visit the stream was dry but we were treated to a beautiful autumny scenery thanks to the many colorful plane trees lining the riverbanks.

 The area of Agali Gorge is included in the Anavasi map of Dirfy & Xerovouni.
 We didn’t really need our map for this hike, though.
 The trail was marked well by red signs and the path was clear and easy to follow most of the time.

 With 13 km in length and approximately 1000 meters of elevation gain (and loss), completing the hike requires a certain level of fitness.
 Other than that, I didn’t find it particularly challenging.

-You’ll have to return back the same way, anyway, which means that you can choose the end point of the hike based on your aptitude and fitness level.
-For more details about the trail check out our recording on Wikiloc HERE.
+You’ll have to return back the same way, any way, which means that you can choose the finish point of the hike based on your aptitude and fitness level.
+For more details about the trail check out our recording on Wikilock HERE.